Clarity-Digital-Twin/SeizureTransformer/docs/CORE3_EPILEPSYBENCH_SZCORE.md

 - EpilepsyBench provides a useful cross-dataset benchmark, standardizing on SzCORE’s Any-Overlap scoring with clinical tolerances.
 That choice prioritizes clinical deployment over strict temporal precision and materially changes reported FA/24h.
 - For TUSZ, the clinical standard is Temple/NEDC v6.0.0.
 Our repo includes the official NEDC tools and wrappers for reproducible scoring alongside a SzCORE wrapper using the official timescoring library.
 - When citing results, state the scorer explicitly.
-The same predictions can differ by ~10–12× FA/24h between NEDC and SzCORE (example in-repo below).
+The same predictions can differ by multiples between NEDC and SzCORE (≈3.1× at default in our CLEAN run).

 ---